 - Create a uniform data collection and reporting system, and

-The SAPHE 2.0 Act is based on the consensus findings and recommendations of the Special Commission on Local and Regional Health, as well as the lessons learned from COVID-19.
-It directs the Department of Public Health to establish minimum standards for local public health departments and boards of health and sets out a clear timeline for communities to reach those standards.
-It also establishes state funding to support communities in reaching these benchmarks, while also providing incentives to encourage communities to share services.
-Finally, it creates a uniform data collection and reporting system to ensure that timely decisions can be made based on accurate and consistent data.
+The SAPHE 2.0 Act is based on the consensus findings of the Special Commission on Local and Regional Health.
+It would also implement a key recommendation from the final report of the Joint Committee on COVID-19, Emergency Preparedness and Management.
+The bill directs the Department of Public Health to establish minimum standards for local public health departments and boards of health and sets out a clear timeline for communities to reach those standards.
+SAPHE 2.0 also establishes state funding to support communities in reaching these benchmarks, while also providing incentives to encourage communities to share services.
+Finally, it creates a uniform data collection and reporting system to track statewide progress and ensure that our public health responses can be made based on accurate and consistent data.

 SAPHE 2.0 also builds on the progress made through passage of the original SAPHE Act, which is now in statute as Chapter 72 of the Acts of 2020, An Act Relative to Strengthening the Local and Regional Public Health System.
 This legislation created a voluntary grant-based program as a first step towards improving the local public health system.

 The COVID-19 pandemic has laid bare the inadequacies of our local public health system.
 The status quo is not only unacceptable, it is dangerous.
 Now is the time to invest in creating a stronger, more equitable system that will provide essential public health protections to all residents — regardless of race, income or zip code!